 Play in at least five (5) home and away matches with that particular team; or

 Play in at least five (5) home and away matches with a lower ranked team to be eligible for the higher ranked team whilst satisfying clause 2.6 of this policy; and

+If they are a part of an APS or Coates League Squad, must be registered prior to Round 1, and play one (1) of their five (5) eligible matches in the first four (4) Rounds of the Season.

 Satisfy clause 2.3. of this policy.